activitystreams/activity-schema/activity-schema.md

   </tr>
 </table>

 The value of the <tt>[links](#links)</tt> property is an object.
-The properties of the object are Registered or Extension Link Relations as defined by [RFC5988][RFC5988].
+The members of the object are Registered or Extension Link Relations as defined by [RFC5988][RFC5988].
 The following Registered Link Relations are identified as having specific purpose for use with Multi-page Collections:

 <table border="1">
   <tr><th align="left">Name</th><th align="left">Value</th><th align="left">Description</th></tr>